top of page

 G-force is virtually constant all over the planet

-G-force is virtually constant all over the planet, hence ECS technology can be applied in any practical location.
+G-force is virtually constant all over the planet, hence Energy Conversion System technology can be applied in any practical location.

-ECS offers the golden opportunity to virtually eliminate the use of any fossil fuel for power production.
-Currently 64% of the world’s electricity is produced by coal, oil or gas, creating 42% of CO2 produced.
+Energy Conversion System offers the golden opportunity to virtually eliminate the use of any fossil fuel for power production.
+Currently, 64% of the world’s electricity is produced by coal, oil, or gas, creating 42% of CO2 produced.
 That’s a massive target to aim at!

 Fossil Fuel Power Plant causing climate change.

 The move towards electric vehicles is under way, but logically the base power must be from a sustainable energy source.
-Again, ECS provides the answer.
+Again, the Energy Conversion System provides the answer.

-Personally, I prefer the use of hydrogen as a fuel in place of batteries for transport.
-The hydrogen needed could be produced by hydrolysers using ECS base power units, seamlessly switching from grid generation when demand drops.
+Hydrogen is an alternative fuel in place of batteries for transport.
+The hydrogen needed could be produced by hydrolysers using Energy Conversion System base power units, seamlessly switching from grid generation when demand drops.

 At this kind of scale ‘green’ hydrogen would become competitive with the present method of production from fossil fuel methane.

-I think the rapid development of large-scale wind turbines has been remarkable, however ECS technology offers significant advantages over them.
+The rapid development of large-scale wind turbines has been remarkable, however, the Energy Conversion System's technology offers significant advantages over them.
 Harsh economics will eventually decide which is best, based on the following facts.

-The major advantage is of course that ECS operates 24/7 consistently, compared to the 25% to 30% annually of the average wind turbine.
+The major advantage is of course that the Energy Conversion System operates 24/7 consistently, compared to the 25% to 30% annually of the average wind turbine.
 Finance Directors take note, that means 70% to 75% more revenue each year!

-ECS has no exposed moving parts, hence no danger is presented to birds, bats or insects.
+The Energy Conversion System has no exposed moving parts, hence no danger is presented to birds, bats, or insects.

-The motive power driving ECS is g-force.
+The motive power driving the Energy Conversion System is g-force.
 It is capable of lifting huge volumes of water to great heights, limited only by practical engineering or planning constraints.
 To increase power output beyond the design limit of a single ECS unit, several units can be connected together, with the pressurised water output from each one manifolded into a single large water turbine.

-Multi connection in this manner give significant capital benefits in both hardware and foundation costs, together with greater operational flexibility.
+Multi-connection in this manner gives significant capital benefits in both hardware and foundation costs, together with greater operational flexibility.

 Low maintenance cost